Actioni contrariam semper et æqualem esse reactionem

-Nature and people are far more random than coherent.
-Random can easily produce regulatority – systems operating far from equilibrium.
+Far more random than coherent.
+Random can easily produce regularity – systems operating far from equilibrium.
 “Organized disorder” (deterministic chaos, emerging behavior) is the “real world” most of the time.

 If you really believe otherwise, you’re in for a lot unexpected and unintended consequences.
 Over and over again.
 Your expectations will rarely be realized – rather, you get outcomes more like Lévy’s random walk.

 Consider our current oligarchical society.
 They believe they control things.
 They can control human action, the climate, and nature itself.

 Their business plan is an Orwellian motto: “Who controls the past controls the future.
 Who controls the present controls the past.”
 Control perception and you control reality.